Bedrock-OSS/regolith/docs/_pages/docs/filter_types/python-filters.md

 [Python Venvs](https://docs.python.org/3/library/venv.html) are flexible, lightweight "virtual environments".

-Regolith uses venvs to install dependencies, since it will prevent your global installation space from becoming bloated.
+Regolith uses venvs to install dependencies, since it will prevent your global installation space from becoming polluted.
 When you install a python filter with dependencies, they will be installed into a venv, stored in `.regolith/cache/venvs/`.

 By default, all filters will share a single venv.